tebexio/Tebex-Minecraft/.github/ISSUE_TEMPLATE/minecraft-plugin-bug-report.md

 - Tebex plugin version (ex.
 2.0.1)
 - Description of the issue with any error messages, stack traces, or relevant logs.

+Delete this line and the notice below before submitting your issue.
 ## ⚠️ Do Not Submit Feature Requests as Issues

 Tebex has dedicated tracking of feature requests and user suggestions depending on the platform you're inquiring about. **If you have a suggestion, please use the appropriate link below to let us know.**